 January Birthstone – GARNET

 Red garnet is one of the gemstones that has a long history of its own, especially adorned by the Egyptian pharaohs who are not shy of showing off their wealth and love of gemstones.
-It remained a popular choice of gemstone through the Roman Empire era, and until the Middle Ages around 1500s, there was a sudden burst of garnet supply when a huge source was discovered in Bohemia, modern day Czech Republic.
+It remained a popular choice of gemstone through the Roman Empire era, and until the Middle Ages around 1500s that there was a sudden burst of garnet supply when a huge source was discovered in Bohemia, modern day Czech Republic.

 Garnet was originally named in Latin as reference to the fruit pomegranate as red garnet looks like the bright little seeds inside the fruit.
 Red garnets can be found throughout the world in all types of rocks, igneous, sedimentary, and metamorphic, thus making it a rather common yet beautiful gemstone.
 However, not all species of garnet are as common as the red garnet.
 Apart from red, garnet also can be deep purple, fanta orange, yellow, brown, emerald-green, and the incredibly-rare blue.

-Left: Red garnet rough; Right: Pomegranate seeds
+Top: Red garnet rough; Bottom: Pomegranate seeds

 As mentioned above, every garnet is under the cubic system and their typical rough habit is dodecahedral.
-Atoms in the cubic system tend to grow in a very uniform and symmetrical manner, causing the habit to be equal on all sides although misshapes frequently occur.
+Atoms in the cubic system tend to grow in a uniform and symmetrical manner, causing the habit to be equal on all sides although misshapes frequently occur.

 Aside from species of garnet, there are a variety of species.
 The most notable varieties are rhodolite of pyrope-almandine, demantoid of andradite, hessonite and tsavorite of grossular.
 The colours of each variety and species can be caused by its own chemical composition or trace elements.
 Specifically, red in garnet is caused by iron or magnesium; purple is caused by both iron and magnesium; orange is caused by both manganese and iron; yellow is caused by iron; green is caused by vanadium or chromium.